Sphero: Sphero RVR

 Sphero RVR (pronounced "rover") is a programmable robot kit introduced by Sphero on Kickstarter on February 19, 2019.
 It is advertised as a "go anywhere, do anything programmable robot."

 It can be programmed using the app, either visually or via text JavaScript.
 The robot is modular, with various sensors and boards able to be attached, including Arduino and Raspberry Pi.
 It has a swappable battery charged via a USB-C port.

 It has an increased focus on education.

-It has been released in October 2019 at $249.
+It was released in October 2019 at $249.

 Sphero indi

 Sphero indi is a programmable robot designed for younger learners.
 The primary function of the robot is its inclusion of an image sensor to detect different colored cards that it can drive over.

 It can be used with the Sphero Edu Jr. app or with no smart device at all.

+Sphero Bolt+

+Sphero Bolt+ is similar to Sphero Bolt, but has a 128x128 pixel LCD screen instead of an 8x8 matrix display.